Max Mousseron Institute of Biomolecules (IBMM)

 • the design of biomolecules and their derivatives using molecular modeling, and their synthesis through more efficient, environmentally friendly methods;

-• the development of analytical methods for characterizing biomolecules and their analysis in biological systems;
+• the development of analytical methods for characterizing biomolecules and analyzing them in biological systems;

 • in vitro pharmacological, toxicological, and biological studies of these biomolecules to validate their properties and select the most promising ones for further development into new therapeutic and diagnostic systems and devices;

-• The IBMM’s expertise makes it a unique research institute in terms of commercializing its research, which has led, in particular, to the launch of two drugs (Macrilen, Sébivo) and the creation of several companies.
+• The IBMM’s expertise makes it a unique laboratory for commercializing its research, which has led, in particular, to the launch of two drugs (Macrilen, Sébivo) and the creation of several companies.

-Immersion in the IBMM offers a unique educational experience for students who wish to tackle the future challenges of life sciences.
+Immersion at IBMM offers a unique educational experience for students who wish to tackle the future challenges facing the life sciences.

 Label:Joint Research Unit Research UMR)